Crochet Basketweave Stitch

 It’s just amazing what you can create with back and front post stitches.
 The textures and patterns you can do with these two simple stitches is unlimited, from the waffle stitch to the alpine stitch and everything in between.

-If you are looking for the easiest way to crochet a basketweave stitch pattern, check out my tutorial HERE.
+Here’s a quick crochet tutorial, if you are looking for the easiest way to crochet a basketweave stitch pattern.

 Before we continue, please note that this post might contain affiliate links and I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
 You can read the disclosure policy here.